v1nns/dotfiles/README.md

 Lately, I've been using i3-gaps + polybar with my own custom theme, and there is one thing I can tell you for sure: ricing can be very addictive!

-### TODO:
+### TODO

 There a few things missing, like:

 * Improve installation guide;
 * Add git config;
+* Check all package dependencies;
 * A good script to install these files automatically, including dependencies;
-* Check all package dependencies;
 * Improve color palette on Cosmonaut's theme.

 ### Screenshot